Click the button above to toggle between "Basic" and "Advanced".

 In case you weant a timezone other than UTC or Local.

-"Use Current Time" does not change this.
+"Use Real Time" does not change this.
 If this value is non-zero, "Toggle UTC" will set UTC time. |

-Clock Running/Stopped | Stopping the clock is useful if you have some
+Clock Running/Stopped | Stopping the clock is useful if you have some setup that

-setup that needs at or near a particular time.
+must be done at or near a particular time.

-"Use Current Time" will restart the clock. |
+"Use Real Time" will restart the clock. |

 There are two reasons why we need to magnify planets so we can see them well.